targetteal/o2-en/en_US/2.2/meta-agreements.md

 #### 5.5.6 Asynchronous Proposals

 Changes to the _Circle_ _Organizational Structure_ can be proposed outside _Circle Meetings_ and are automatically approved if all _Circle Members_ declare that they have no _Objections_.
-If any _Objeciton_ are raised, the proposal should be escalated to the _Adapt Mode_ of a conventional _Circle Meeting_.
+If any _Objection_ are raised, the proposal should be escalated to the _Adapt Mode_ of a conventional _Circle Meeting_.

 It's up to the _Secretary_ to define how this process is accomplished.

-Cabe ao _Secretário_ definir como esse processo é realizado.

 ### 5.6 Select Mode